jonathonwolfe/chance-the-gardener/README.md

 [A demo garden has been provided](https://github.com/jonathonwolfe/chance-the-gardener/releases/tag/v1.0.0), which can be imported in the application.
 Check the [Getting Started](https://github.com/jonathonwolfe/chance-the-gardener/wiki/Getting-Started#Demo-garden-quick-start) guide in the wiki on how to view it.

 The source code for the 3D garden viewer is found at [jonathonwolfe/chance-the-gardener-viewer](https://github.com/jonathonwolfe/chance-the-gardener-viewer).
+A compiled version of the garden viewer is already included with this Electron app's repository.

 ## Requirements
 - This application needs a CUDA-enabled GPU (with at least compute capablility 2.0) in order to generate 3D gardens.